yeseen/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data so that the weight of the network don't blow up by trying to do the normalization themselves.
+This is done simply by substracting 128 from each pixel value and diving it by 128:

-I decided to generate additional data because ...

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

-####2.
-Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
+> X_train_norm=(X_train_grey-128*np.ones(X_train_grey.shape[1:4]))/128

+#### final model architecture

 My final model consisted of the following layers: